ucg8j/blog/_drafts/1970-01-01-historisation-of-a-dataset.md

 historicisation of a dataset that has a changing schema

-- serialise all cols into a dataset containing one col blob (e.g json) then deserialise in a third datset
+- serialise all cols into a dataset containing one col blob (e.g json) then deserialise in a third dataset

     def get_all_fieldnames(a_list_of_dfs):
         '''Return two sets: